chrkhl/sphero-connector-core/README.md

 # Sphero Connector Core

-This is a thin (and partial) wrapper around the [unofficial Sphero V2 API](https://github.com/igbopie/spherov2.js) for Sphero toys use by [Sphero Connector HTTP](https://github.com/chrkhl/sphero-connector-http.js) and [Sphero Connector IPC](https://github.com/chrkhl/sphero-connector-ipc.js).
+This is a thin (and partial) wrapper around the [unofficial Sphero V2 API](https://github.com/igbopie/spherov2.js) for Sphero toys used by [Sphero Connector HTTP](https://github.com/chrkhl/sphero-connector-http) and [Sphero Connector IPC](https://github.com/chrkhl/sphero-connector-ipc).

 ## API